Ann-Ageeva/Sound-recognition/Readme.md

 # Setup

 ```
-# You must be in Terminal (and you must select 1: cmd)
+# You must be in Terminal
 # If you don`t have enviroment area:
 conda create -n sound-recog -f environment.yml
 conda activate sound-recog